-Stephen Hamilton is a tax partner who concentrates primarily on the tax aspects of major business transactions.
-He focuses on avoiding tax pitfalls and finding creative and practical structural solutions to tax problems for his clients.
+Stephen D. D. Hamilton assists clients with the tax aspects of major business transactions.
+He focuses on helping clients avoid tax pitfalls and finding creative and practical structural solutions to their tax problems.

-Business Transactions.
-Steve's practice includes mergers and acquisitions, representing both buyers and sellers, both public companies and owners of closely-held businesses, in numerous transactions every year.
+Steve's practice includes mergers and acquisitions, representing both buyers and sellers, both public companies and owners of closely held businesses, in numerous transactions every year.
 He has facilitated many substantial transactions by enabling the parties to achieve significant tax savings with his tax planning ideas.

-International Tax Planning.
-Steve has experience in a range of international tax matters.
-He has worked for both domestic and foreign clients, dealing with multinational corporate acquisitions and restructurings, tax treaty and withholding tax issues, foreign tax credits and planning for both inbound and outbound investment.
+Steve has worked for both domestic and foreign clients, dealing with multinational corporate acquisitions and restructurings, tax treaty and withholding tax issues, foreign tax credits and planning for both inbound and outbound investment.
 He has advised clients regarding the federal income tax laws on controlled foreign corporations, passive foreign investment companies and foreign currency.
 He serves as U.S. tax counsel to the world's second largest cruise line company.